wmoreirae/photonbend/docs/scripts.md

 # Scripts
-When installing it sets up a script with 3 different commands to help you deal with your images.
+When photonbend is installed, it sets up a script with 3 different commands to help you deal with your images.
  - [make-photo](#make-photo)
  - [alter-photo](#alter-photo)
  - [make-pano](#make-pano)